 - Please contact the course instructor if you wish to enroll in a closed course.
-(We cannot find a space for you in a class if we do not know you need one).
+(We cannot find a space for you in a class if we do not know that you need a space).

-- If you have trouble reaching an instructor, please contact the Ms. Kim Oliphant (firstname.lastname@example.org) for further assistance.
+- If you have trouble reaching an instructor, please contact our Academic Degree Program Coordinator Ms. Kim Oliphant (firstname.lastname@example.org) for further assistance.

-A Selection of Current courses (information provided by faculty):
+A Selection of Fall 2020 Courses (information provided by faculty):